College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-These very affordable kits, like those from 23andme, National Geographic, and ancestry.com can study your genes using just a sample of your saliva.
+These affordable kits, like those from 23andme, National Geographic, and ancestry.com, can study your genes using a saliva sample.

-Oprah Winfrey recently said “We all want to be able to picture where we came from, so why not give a friend a genetic test that provides some answers?
+Oprah Winfrey recently said, “We all want to be able to picture where we came from, so why not give a friend a genetic test that provides some answers?
 The good news is you’re probably not related to Attila the Hun.
-The bad news is that you’re probably not part of George Clooney’s family, either.
+The bad news is that you’re probably not part of George Clooney’s family.

-Before we answer the question of whether the 23andme price is worth it, we should point out that there are 2 different versions of their DNA testing kits.
+Before we answer whether the 23andme price is worth it, we should point out that there are two different versions of their DNA testing kits.

-The first type of genetic testing offered by 23andme tests for both your health and ancestry.
-The cheaper version just has the ancestry test.
+The first type of genetic testing offered by 23andme tests for your health and ancestry.
+The cheaper version has the ancestry test.
 Both versions analyze your DNA by a process called genotyping.